pmiller10/cambridge-ai/README.md

 # SIPB Deep Learning Group
-The schedule of readings for the SIPB/Cambridge AI Deep Learning Group.
-The next meeting date and paper is in the schedule in bold.
-If you have any papers you'd like to discuss, please either make a pull request, or send an email to the group and we'll add it.
+The schedule of readings for the SIPB/Cambridge AI Deep Learning Group If you have any papers you'd like to discuss, please either make a pull request, or send an email to the group and we'll add it.
 Papers with implementations available are strongly preferred.

 ## Suggested Papers: